 Pancreatic Cancer is usually seen in the exocrine glands, which generate enzymes that support digestion.
 Or, it can be found in the endocrine glands, which produce the hormones insulin and glucagon, which control blood sugar levels.

 There are constantly no warning signs or symptoms of Pancreatic Cancer in the early stages of this Cancer.
-Some possible symptoms of pancreatic cancer may occur as the tumor progresses.
+Some possible stage 1 pancreatic cancer symptoms may occur as the tumor progresses.

 Pain is the signs that pancreatic cancer has spread.
 As cancer spreads, it can put pressure on nerves or other organs, causing pain.
 A blockage in the digestive tract can also cause pain.
 Most people with pancreatic cancer experience pain in their abdominal or back areas.